 To address increased estimation uncertainty, we evaluated the adequacy of credit risk parameters and models taking into consideration possible distortions of currently observed data due to state payment support programs.
 We also critically assessed the plausibility of expectations and estimates, that have been introduced due to aforementioned distortions.

-The modelling methodologies are developed We read section C, D. and points 11., 15., 32. and 33. of using historical experience, which - in uncertain economic conditions that currently vary across customer segments and industry sectors - can result in limitations in their reliability to appropriately estimate expected credit loss.
+uncertain economic conditions that currently vary across customer segments and industry sectors - can result in limitations in their reliability to appropriately estimate ECL.